 The Labour Party has named the 14 members making up its

 lifelong learning commission, reports TES.
-Among them are former Labour education secretary Estelle Morris who is joint chair with Dave Ward, general secretary of the Communication Workers’ Union, plus former AoC chair Carole Stott, and OU vice-chancellor Mary Kellett.
+Among them is former Labour education secretary Estelle Morris who is a joint chair with Dave Ward, general secretary of the Communication Workers’ Union, plus former AoC chair Carole Stott, and OU vice-chancellor Mary Kellett.
 Shadow skills and FE minister Gordon Marsden says the panel will play a key role in contributing proposals to Labour’s national education service, including introducing credits to enable qualifications to become transferable and freeing up students to pause or restart their studies as and when timing suits.

 £30,000 salary threshold for immigrants is not fit for purpose

-Setting a post-Brexit minimum salary threshold of £30,000 before granting immigration rights to foreign workers will starve the UK of crucial labour skills, according to analysis by the Confederation of British Industry (CBI).
+Setting a post-Brexit minimum salary threshold of £30,000 before granting immigration rights to foreign workers will starve the UK of crucial labour skills, according to an analysis by the Confederation of British Industry (CBI).
 A flat UK-wide limit being discussed by the Commons Immigration Bill committee would severely undermine industry prospects in less wealthy regions, including Scotland.
 CBI Scotland says the country is facing “an ageing workforce, EU workers returning home and firms unable to compete with wages and salaries being offered elsewhere in the UK”.

 T-level student number estimates down by half